CzDani42/CzDani42/README.md

 - 👋 Hi, I’m @CzDani42
-- 👀 I’m interested in competetive programming and game development
+- 👀 I’m interested in competetive programming, game development and web development
-- 🌱 I’m currently learning HTML and version control
+- 🌱 I’m currently learning node js and databases
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me ...

 <!---